Drennan98/Heritage-Housing-Issues/README.md

  - Hypothesis 2 - Homes with smaller unfinished basements tend to have a wider range of sale prices.
 Sale prices are influenced by several factors and unfinished areas would be a major issue.

- - Hypothesis 3 - Houses with
+ - Hypothesis 3 - Houses with larger amounts of square footage on the first floor generally cost more than houses with smaller amounts of square footage.